brodo/OIL/README.md

 Initializer And Setter Injection
 --------------------------------

-If you want OIL to use a different init method or if you want to set certain instance variables directly after creation of the object you need to provide an *OILInitBlock*.
+If you want OIL to use a different init method, or if you want to set certain instance variables directly after creation of the object, you need to provide an *OILInitBlock*.
 Each class can have one init block.
 Init blocks are executed, when `getInstance` is called.
 They do all initialisation and return the object.

-    //Set up an OILConteainer
+    //Set up an OILContainer
     OILContainer* myContainer = [[OILContainer alloc] init];
     //This tells OILContainer what to do if the user wants a new instance of 'MyClass':
     [myContainer setInitializer:^(OILContainer container){